 Schedule of Events

-On your first day you will build the foundation for understanding:
+On your first two days you will build the foundation for understanding:

-- Theories, purpose, and research underlying the CPP
+- Purpose, theory, and research underlying the CPP

 Workshop is eligible for JHU Tuition Remission.